-As we all struggle to adapt to the Covid-19 pandemic, many of us will reflect on what life was like before, how we meet the challenges during; and how we can adapt to life following this vicious, unpredictable and life threatening disease now, a somewhat ‘new normal’.
+As we all struggle to continually adapt our lives during the Covid-19 pandemic, many of us will reflect on what life was like before, how we meet the challenges during; and how we can adapt to life following this vicious, unpredictable and life threatening disease.
 With our extensive experiences, the Beth Johnson Foundation (BJF) remains firmly committed to actively supporting our ageing population throughout the Covid-19 crisis and beyond.
-Here at the BJF, we also have had to think about how we adapt to a new normal, and therefore, we are taking gradual, cautious steps to integrate back into the Foundation physically, practically and psychologically.
+Here at the BJF, we too have had to think about how we adapt to a new normal from a Foundation perspective, and we have been taking gradual, cautious steps to integrate back into the Foundation physically, practically and psychologically.
 The recent guidelines, however, have meant further thoughtful considerations around our working practices, for the safety of our clients, volunteers and staff.

 Since March 23rd, staff at the Foundation have been working from home, and we will largely continue to do so.
-Some staff will provide direct face to face support, but have increased our volunteers so that virtual support would be more accessible for some of our projects.
-Working from home has not been easy for our teams, as social communication is a reciprocal process, and we have all so missed the physical connections and interactions with our colleagues and our clients.
-We have continued to provide support by using telephone and social media and we have adapted and regularly updated our web site to alert individuals to these changes.
-We have continued to successfully recruit volunteers as important and valued members of our teams and we have connected with other third sector organisations in an effort to widely circulate information about our adapted services and to offer and extend our support to these organisations.
+Some staff will provide direct face to face support only to those clients that really need it, whilst our volunteers will continue to provide virtual support via telephones, Zoom etc. Working from home has not been easy for our teams, as social communication is a reciprocal process, and we have all so missed the physical connections and interactions with our colleagues and our clients.
+We will continue to provide support but mainly by using telephone and social media, which is regularly updated to alert individuals to any changes.
+We have continued to successfully recruit volunteers as important and valued members of our teams and we have connected with other third sector organisations in an effort to widely circulate information about our adapted services and to offer and extend our continued support to these organisations.

 During this time, we have had to work creatively to engage with our communities in different ways.
-For example, the development of a Covid-19 cookbook as part of the Healthy Generations project; meeting virtually with people with dementia via Zoom on a Friday morning; and the ‘Pots of Kindness’ and ‘Sowing Flowers’ projects, at Linking Generations, BJF’s intergenerational project in Northern Ireland.
-Unfortunately, one of our established projects, Staffordshire Cancer Support programme (CaSP) has not received continuation of funding, and after more than six years, support for people with cancer will cease as from Friday 31st July, 2020.
-This project has touched the lives of so many people across Staffordshire and will indeed be sincerely missed by our communities and by colleagues across the Foundation.
+For example, the development of a Covid-19 cookbook as part of the Healthy Generations project; poetry and music sessions; meeting virtually with people with dementia via Zoom on a Friday morning; and the ‘Pots of Kindness’ and ‘Sowing Flowers’ projects, at Linking Generations, Northern Ireland.

-Subsequently, we have recently successfully secured funding from the National Lottery Community Fund for a six months post Covid -19 bereavement project to support those aged 50 years plus.
-Whilst the sanctions around death throughout the pandemic were necessary and important, the impact of the restrictions around (for example) funeral rituals surrounding the death of loved ones impacted significantly on those survivors left behind.
-In direct response to this, the project will establish virtual bereavement help point groups to promote resilience across our ageing communities, providing additional choices of support when coping with the loss of a loved one.
+Subsequently, we successfully secured funding from the National Lottery Community Fund for a six months Covid -19 bereavement project to support those aged 50 years plus.
+Whilst the sanctions around death throughout the pandemic remain necessary and important, the impact of the restrictions around (for example) funeral rituals surrounding the death of loved one’s impact significantly on those survivors left behind.
+In direct response to this, this project will establish virtual bereavement help point groups to promote resilience through loss for our ageing communities, providing additional choices of support when coping with the loss of a loved one.
 The project was launched on 23rd September, and is currently welcoming any bereaved person in Stoke on Trent and Staffordshire aged 50+.
 We have also applied for funding for a storytelling project, helping older, doubly disadvantaged people to share their stories of living through Covid-19 using different, creative and inclusive resources.

 Finally, we at the BJF are open to liaise with anyone who wishes to join us in our endeavour to support older people on the road to a ‘new normal’.
 Please contact us at the email below should you have any comments or questions about what we are doing.